ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/portfolio.md

 ## Journal Reviewer
 IEEE Journal on Selected Areas in Communications (JSAC) \\
-IEEE Transactions on Network Science and Engineering (TNSE)
+IEEE Transactions on Network Science and Engineering (TNSE) \\
+IEEE Transactions on Green Communications and Networking (TGCN)